Valcaris/NoobDKP/README.md

 ## Maintenance
 - Members contribute to the gbank and are awarded EP (or are awarded EP for other reasons)
-- Errors were discovered need EP or GP corrections
+- Errors were discovered which need EP or GP corrections
 - Logs need to be modified to add/remove/modify entries
   - The wrong person received loot
   - The wrong EP or GP was applied or missed